leanderkoenders/IOTsensor/README.md

 ### Objectives
 At my company (virtual) there was a need to see if a workstation needed to be refilled or not.
 We also wanted to see if the positions at the workstation where empty by sensors rather then by a human that was scanning a bucket.
 And the best way to do this was to have a sensor detecting if there is a bucket there or not.
 So the sensor measures the distance to the bucket and if the distance is bigger then it means that the bucket is not any more at its place.
 Then there will be a signal sended out that the workstation needs to be replanished.
+With this project I want to give customers of us the option of having a workstation that can give a signal to the warehouse that it needs materials without the operator having to do something.